 where $\rho_{A_1}$ is an arbitrary mixed input state.
 Defining $\chi_{A_2} \equiv \mathrm{Tr}_{\bar{A}}\, \ket{\chi}\bra{\chi}_{A_2, \bar{A}}$, the von Neumann entropies for the reduced density matrices $\tilde{\rho}_A = \mathrm{Tr}_{\bar{A}}\, \tilde{\rho}$ and $\tilde{\rho}_{\bar{A}} = \mathrm{Tr}_{A}\, \tilde{\rho}$ are

 By identifying $S(\chi_{A_2}) I_{{\it code}}$ as the ``area operator," $\mathscr{L}$,

 an RT-like formula for error-correcting codes is obtained. $\mathcal{L}$ can be thought of as an area because it contributes equally to $A$ and $\bar{A}$.
 Furthermore, if one works with tensor networks, $\mathcal{L}$ originates from $\ket{\chi}$ which make up the Hilbert space of the contracted legs of the network.
 Though this initial formulation of error-correcting codes displays certain aspects of holography, it is not entirely satisfactory.
 This is partially due to the entanglement entropy not being symmetric.
 Only for system $A$ is there a bulk entropy term.
 In the next section, we expand to more general error-correcting codes so that both entropies contain bulk entropy terms, as we expect they should.
-Another motivation for this generalization is that we will be able to apply our results to the holographic codes introduced in \cite{happy}.
-The ability to use holographic codes will be crucial in our analysis of negativity in tripartitions.
+Another motivation for this generalization is that we will be able to apply our results to the holographic codes introduced in Ref.~\cite{2015JHEP...06..149P}.

 Before discussing more generic holographic code models, let us consider the negativity of the conventional QEC model.
 In order to take the partial transpose with respect to $A$ or $\bar{A}$, we need to perform a Schmidt decomposition of $|\chi\rangle$: